Great African Empires, Part 2: Pharaohs of the Upper Nile

 Such a massive loss of prestige demands an explanation.

 Thus, I’d be shortchanging you here if I didn’t explain that Africa’s loss of historical renown occurred due to deliberate, calculated effort by European writers.

 While slavery and slave-trading had been practiced in some African cultures since time immemorial, the late nineteenth and early twentieth centuries saw an explosion of aggressive colonial expansion by European powers like France, Belgium, Italy, Germany, England, Holland and Spain.
 This “Scramble for Africa” was justified by the myth of the sub-Saharan “savage,” who had never created any “real civilization” of his own.

-I wonder what the San people have to say about that!
+What do you think the San people have to say about that claim?